Click to jump to section

 We have chosen a range of reasonable priced vendors to suit every taste and choice.
-You can see the choice of vendors here by choosing the Food & Drink filter.

 Can I bring alcohol onsite?

-No – we have several bars on site.
-Along with a very few other ‘rules’, including that no glass will be allowed at all (so plastic bottles containing soft drinks only please!), please also be aware that we will be conducting bag searches on entry, and that ultimately, we do reserve the right to refuse admission.
+No – we have two bars on site.
+Along with a very few other ‘rules’, including that no glass will be allowed at all (so bottles containing soft drinks only please!), please also be aware that we will be conducting bag searches on entry, and that ultimately, we do reserve the right to refuse admission.

 How old do you need to be to buy alcohol at the Festival?